Platform-OS/platformos-documentation/pages/getting-started/pages/adding-web-assets.md

 ```
 {% endraw %}

 And that is all you need to do.
 You can do the same with javascript and images.
 Please note, that you can use any pre-processors or post-processors you want.
-You can keep all of your `scss` file outside of `marketplace_builder` this directory, for example in `src`, and just copy the end result css file to `custom_themes/default_custom_theme_assets/`.
+You can keep all of your `scss` file outside of `marketplace_kit` this directory, for example in `src`, and just copy the end result css file to `custom_themes/default_custom_theme_assets/`.

 ## Using assets in Liquid